morpheus04/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Review all the questions of each pillars in the Well Architected Tool

-I carried out an assessment of the AWS Well Architected Tool by answering the questions based on the 6 pillares
+I carried out an assessment of the AWS Well Architected Tool by answering the questions based on the 6 pillars.
+The report can be found in [Demy-Cruddur_well_architected.pdf](https://github.com/morpheus04/aws-bootcamp-cruddur-2023/blob/main/journal/assets/Demy-Cruddur_well_architected.pdf)

     - Operational Excellence
     - Security